Electrolytes for Runners: When You Need Them & Why They Matter

 If you want to dial this in properly, read:

-👉 How to Measure Sweat Rate
+👉 Sweat Rate calculator

 👉 How to Estimate Sodium Loss